m-shimizu/RoboCupRescuePackage/README.md

 ### Robots and equipments
 * pioneer3at_with_sensors series
     - Classname : pioneer3at_with_sensors , pioneer3at_with_sensors_r , pioneer3at_with_sensors_b , pioneer3at_with_sensors_g , pioneer3at_with_sensors_y
-    - Equipments : one cameras and one range sensor.
+    - Equipments : 2 encoder sensors, one cameras and one range sensor.

 * pioneer2dx_with_sensors series
     - Classname : pioneer2dx_with_sensors_r , pioneer2dx_with_sensors_b , pioneer2dx_with_sensors_g , pioneer2dx_with_sensors_y